MSc in Surgical Science and Practice

 Fees and funding

 The annual award and college fees are payable at the start of each academic year.
-The module and dissertation fees become payable throughout the programme, before they are undertaken.
+The module and dissertation fees become payable throughout the programme, before these are undertaken.
 All amounts are in pounds sterling.

 Fee rates for the academic year 2024/25

-The fees listed are for the 2024/25 academic year.
-See note 1 below* for fees for 2025/26.
+The fees listed are for the 2024/25 academic year (See note 1 below* for fees for 2025/26).

-Annual award fee: £2,055 for Home // £9,695 for Overseas students*
+Annual award fee: £2,055 for Home / £9,695 for Overseas students*

 Module fee: £2,570 (per taught module)